-Platelet rich fibrin (PRF) is a by-product of blood that is rich in platelets.
+Platelet-rich fibrin (PRF) is a by-product of blood that is rich in platelets.
 Until now, its use has been confined to the hospital setting.
-This was due mainly to the cost of separating the platelets from the blood and the large amount of blood needed to produce a suitable quantity of platelets.
-New technology permits doctors to harvest and produce a sufficient quantity of platelets from only 40 cc of blood, which is drawn from the patient while they are having outpatient surgery.
+This was due mainly to the cost of separating the platelets from the blood and a large amount of blood needed to produce a suitable quantity of platelets.
+New technology permits doctors to harvest and produce a sufficient quantity of platelets from a small amount of blood, which is drawn from the patient while they are having outpatient surgery.

 Why All The Excitement About PRF?

-- Faster healing: The surgical site is supersaturated PRF, and thus growth factors which, produce an increase of tissue synthesis and faster tissue regeneration.
+- Faster healing: The surgical site is supersaturated growth factors that produce an increase in tissue synthesis and faster tissue regeneration.